matafokka/geotiff-geokeys-to-proj4/README.md

 1. [geotiff.js](https://github.com/geotiffjs/geotiff.js/) is a library that can read GeoTIFF images.
 1. [proj4js](https://github.com/proj4js/proj4js) is a port of Proj4 to JS.
-1. [epsg-index](https://github.com/derhuerst/epsg-index) is a machine-readable index of all EPSG coordinate systems, used by this library.
+1. [epsg-index](https://github.com/derhuerst/epsg-index) is a machine-readable index of all EPSG coordinate reference systems.
 1. [epsg.io](https://epsg.io) is a website that provides all the EPSG stuff mostly in human-readable form, and an API to access it.
-Used by this library with [epsg-index](https://github.com/derhuerst/epsg-index) to grab projections definitions.
-1. [geokeys-to-proj4js](https://github.com/GeoTIFF/geokeys-to-proj4js) is a project with the same goal but far from to be finished, and looks abandoned.
+1. [geokeys-to-proj4js](https://github.com/GeoTIFF/geokeys-to-proj4js) is a project with the same goal but far from to be finished, and it looks abandoned.